minhptx/spade/README.md

   --help                  Show this message and exit.
 ```

-You can use --gpus "1,2,3" to indicates
+You can use --gpus "1,2,3" to indicate the GPUs you are using

 ### Configuration
 Create a config.yml file inside the directory `[config_path]/[method]`.